nickolayrusev/livescore-cli/README.md

 # livescore-cli
 Livescore command line api

-Fetches results from http://livescore.com and updates the result every 30 seconds. this is the initial draft of the app.
+Fetches results from http://livescore.com and updates the results every 30 seconds.
+This is the initial draft of the app.

 ##Installation
 1. npm install

 ##Usage
 node run box.js